 The World of Work Project View

-We think that the UN Sustainable Development Goals are an excellent high level set of goals to work towards.
+The UN Sustainable Development Goals are an excellent high level set of goals to work towards.
 We know that they are complex, expensive and very hard to achieve.
-We also think that we need to try to make them happen if we are to sustain our current way of life on this planet.
+However, we need to try to make them happen if we are to sustain our current way of life on this planet.

 We know it’s easy to dismiss goals like this as someone else’s responsibility, but the truth is that everyone has a role to play in making the world a sustainable place.
 If we don’t make progress in relation to these goals then the outcomes could be catastrophic.